Connecting to ChatGPT on the Megaladata Platform

 Requests in JSON format are submitted to the input port "Table" and follow this structure:

-{"model": "gpt-4", "input": "What is Megaladata?"}
+{"model": "gpt-4", "input": "What is low code?"}

-In this example, the prompt for the language model is "What is Low-code?".
+In this example, the prompt for the language model is "What is low code?".
 This is the minimal parameter set required for the Workflow to function.
 For a full list of request parameters, refer to the official ChatGPT API documentation.

 The input port for variables contains parameters to configure the connector.